-Accepted program students who have paid a non-refundable registration fee (which is applied toward tuition) may defer enrollment for up to two enrollment cycles (two years for WETE and WHSTE and four years for WECTE and the specialized certificate programs).
+Accepted program students who have paid a non-refundable registration fee (which is applied toward tuition) may defer enrollment for up to two enrollment cycles (two years for WECTE, WETE, and WHSTE and four years for the specialized certificate programs).
 Individuals interested in seeking an enrollment deferral should contact the Admissions Office to begin the process.

-Before returning, the student must submit an updated personal statement and resume including a listing of their current teaching experience.
-If significant changes in life circumstances have occurred, the director of education and organizational culture or the program director will have a follow-up conversation with the student.
+At least two months before the program next starts, the student must submit an updated application, personal statement, and work profile.\If significant changes in life circumstances have occurred, the director of education and organizational culture or the program director will have a follow-up conversation with the student.
 Students must then complete a new enrollment agreement, along with all enrollment documents, including meningitis and photo release forms (unless previously signed), before being considered officially enrolled.

-Deferments may not be extended beyond two enrollment cycles; if the student chooses not to matriculate in the above timeframe (two years for WETE and WHSTE and four years for WECTE and the specialized programs), they must re-apply to be considered for admission in a future cycle and pay all pertinent fees (including application and registration fees).
+Deferments may not be extended beyond two enrollment cycles; if the student chooses not to matriculate in the above timeframe, they must re-apply to be considered for admission in a future cycle and pay all pertinent fees (including application fees).

 Deferring enrollment does not secure the older tuition rates.
-When students enroll, they will be paying tuition rates of the current cycle.
+Newly enrolled students pay the tuition rates of the current cycle.